Dog's dinner: S&P 500 futures dip during Trump-Harris debate; bullish for energy

 This debate isn’t chilling enough to look like it could decide an election.
 “Clearly,” Kamala chuckled at one point, “I’m not Joe Biden.”
 It wasn’t clear to me if she was laughing at Trump.

 Moments later, at the very end of the debate, the wine spilled over.
 Both candidates began over-talking one another, and the ABC news hosts.
 Trump got under her skin for a moment there, but in her defence, he’d been saying the same things for around 90 minutes.
-What was insulted was her intelligence (here’s my bias: I’d also like to think the viewer’s.)
+What was insulted was her intelligence (here’s my bias: I’d like to think the viewers’ was also.)

 The boiled down summary: Trump and Harris said what everybody thought they would.
-There were some insults, a lot of disagreements of what constitutes reality, a lot of ‘remember whens.’
+There were some insults, a lot of disagreements about what constitutes reality, and a lot of ‘remember whens.’

 Of course, a hundred different viewers would walk away with one hundred different views of this debate (and a hundred different theses for why S&P 500 futures were taking a dip during.)